 Women must be physically exposed in the presence of a mikvah attendant in order to ensure that every hair is submerged during immersion.
 This is a halachik requirement and the role of the mikvah attendant, because that one aspect a woman cannot see for herself.
 For many women this is difficult and for some, it is a re-traumatization of past body violations every month.

-What actually happens in many mikvahs goes way beyond the attendant fulfilling her role to watch for stray hairs above the water, or checking the woman’s back which she cannot see herself.
+What actually happens at many mikvahs goes way beyond the attendant fulfilling her role to watch for stray hairs above the water, or checking the woman’s back which she cannot see herself prior to immersion.

 Why are women being grilled, checked, touched and having flashlights aimed at them?
 Are women not to be trusted with their own mitzvah?
-Do women turn into little children as soon as they cross over the mikvah threshold who need to be reminded to brush and floss their teeth?
+Do women turn into little children as soon as they cross over the mikvah threshold who need to be asked if they brushed and flossed their teeth?
 Why are women’s bodies being invaded at mikvahs through excessive inspections of areas the women could check themselves?
 Why are women being second guessed?
 Why does a woman need to justify herself to a mikvah attendant?
 Which halakha requires it?
 Women should be trusted that they have sought their own rabbi’s direction.
-What status does a mikvah attendant have over a woman using the mikvah other than check for chatzizahs on her back and to attest that she has fully submerged?
+What status does a mikvah attendant have over a woman using the mikvah other than her role to check for chatzizahs on her back and to attest that she has fully submerged?
 Why are women instead not asking mikvah attendants if they were REALLY careful to check that all hair was submerged and that they did not get distracted with the phone vibrating in their pockets?